arcus-azure/arcus.observability/docs/index.md

 # Features

+- [Making telemetry more powerful](/features/making-telemetry-more-powerful) by making it simple to provide contextual information
 - [Writing different telemetry types](/features/writing-different-telemetry-types) - Go beyond logs with our `ILogger` extensions for Dependencies, Events, Requests & Metrics.
 - [Correlation](/features/correlation) - A common set of correlation levels.
 - Telemetry